310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}
 {% bubble Madara hidden %}
-“… That’s not the real reason, of course.
+“…That’s not the real reason, of course.
 I’ll stop cracking jokes, so please stop trying to break the camera, Kanata-san!”

 “I’m done joking around now, really!”